Chinese ceramics: Terminology and categories

 The earliest Chinese pottery was earthenware, which continued in production for utilitarian uses throughout Chinese history, but was increasingly less used for fine wares.
 Stoneware, fired at higher temperatures, and naturally impervious to water, was developed very early and continued to be used for fine pottery in many areas at most periods; the tea bowls in Jian ware and Jizhou ware made during the Song dynasty are examples.

 Porcelain, on a Western definition, is "a collective term comprising all ceramic ware that is white and translucent, no matter what ingredients are used to make it or to what use it is put".
-The Chinese tradition recognizes two primary categories of ceramics: high-fired (cí 瓷) and low-fired (táo 陶), so doing without stoneware, which in Chinese tradition is mostly grouped with (and translated as) porcelain.
+The Chinese tradition recognizes two primary categories of ceramics: high-fired (cí 瓷) and low-fired (táo 陶), so doing without the intermediate category of stoneware, which in Chinese tradition is mostly grouped with (and translated as) porcelain.
 Terms such as "porcellaneous" or "near-porcelain" may be used for stonewares with porcelain-like characteristics.
 The Erya defined porcelain (cí) as "fine, compact pottery (táo)".

 Chinese pottery can also be classified as being either northern or southern.
 China comprises two separate and geologically different land masses, brought together by continental drift and forming a junction that lies between the Yellow and Yangtze rivers, sometimes known as the Nanshan-Qinling divide.
 The contrasting geology of the north and south led to differences in the raw materials available for making ceramics; in particular the north lacks petunse or "porcelain stone", needed for porcelain on the strict definition.
 Ware-types can be from very widespread kiln-sites in either north or south China, but the two can nearly always be distinguished, and influences across this divide may affect shape and decoration, but will be based on very different clay bodies, with fundamental effects.
 The kiln types were also different, and in the north the fuel was usually coal, as opposed to wood in the south, which often affects the wares.
 Southern materials have high silica, low alumina and high potassium oxide, the reverse of northern materials in each case.
 The northern materials are often very suitable for stoneware, while in the south there are also areas highly suitable for porcelain.